jcao-ai/LiveLabel/README.md

 # LiveLabel
-Dynamic gradient label and Lyric Label for iOS
+Dynamic gradient label and Lyric Label for iOS（Build with XCode8.0 beta and written in Swift 3.0）

 ## Overview
 UILabel for shimmer and lyric effect